AnushaTentu30/SQL_Retail_sales_P1/README.md

 This project serves as a comprehensive introduction to SQL for data analysts, covering database setup, data cleaning, exploratory data analysis, and business-driven SQL queries.
 The findings from this project can help drive business decisions by understanding sales patterns, customer behavior, and product performance.

-## How to Use

-1. **Clone the Repository**: Clone this project repository from GitHub.
-2. **Set Up the Database**: Run the SQL scripts provided in the `database_setup.sql` file to create and populate the database.
-3. **Run the Queries**: Use the SQL queries provided in the `analysis_queries.sql` file to perform your analysis.
-4. **Explore and Modify**: Feel free to modify the queries to explore different aspects of the dataset or answer additional business questions.

 - **LinkedIn**: [Connect with me professionally](https://www.linkedin.com/in/anusha-tentu-393a6a233?lipi=urn%3Ali%3Apage%3Ad_flagship3_profile_view_base_contact_details%3BKG3c8iK%2BTzSuHa7xtuYkEw%3D%3D)
--

 Thank you!